 When the HPF is disabled, the phase error between Channel 1 and Channel 2 is 0 from dc to 3.5 kHz.
-When HPF is enabled, Channel 1 has the phase response illustrated in Figure 58 and Figure 59.
-Also shown in Figure 60 is the magnitude response of the filter.
-As can be seen from the plots, the phase response is almost 0 from 45 Hz to 1 kHz.
-This is all that is required in typical energy measurement applications.
-However, despite being internally phase compensated, the ADE7753 must work with transducers, which could have inherent phase errors.
+When HPF is enabled, Channel 1 has the phase response illustrated in Figure 50 and Figure 51.
+Figure 52 shows the magnitude response of the filter.
+As seen from the plots, the phase response is almost 0 from 45 Hz to 1 kHz, which is all that is required in typical energy measurement applications.
+However, despite being internally phase-compensated, the ADE7763 must work with transducers, which could have inherent phase errors.
 For example, a phase error of 0.1° to 0.3° is not uncommon for a current transformer (CT).
-These phase errors can vary from part to part, and they must be corrected in order to perform accurate power calculations.
+Phase errors can vary from part to part and must be corrected in order to perform accurate power calculations.
 The errors associated with phase mismatch are particularly noticeable at low power factors.
-The ADE7753 provides a means of digitally calibrating these small phase errors.
-The ADE7753 allows a small time delay or time advance to be introduced into the signal processing chain to compensate for small phase errors.
-Because the compensation is in time, this technique should be used only for small phase errors in the range of 0.1° to 0.5°.
+The ADE7763 provides a means of digitally calibrating these small phase errors by allowing a short time delay or time advance to be introduced into the signal processing chain to compensate for these errors.
+Because the compensation is in time, this technique should only be used for small phase errors in the range of 0.1° to 0.5°.
 Correcting large phase errors using a time shift technique can introduce significant phase errors at higher harmonics.

-The phase calibration register (PHCAL[5:0]) is a twos complement signed single-byte register that has values ranging from 0x21 (-31d) to 0x1F (31d).
+The phase calibration register (PHCAL[5:0]) is a twos complement, signed, single-byte register that has values ranging from 0x21 (-31d) to 0x1F (+31d).

-The register is centered at 0x0D, so that writing 0x0D to the register gives 0 delay.
-By changing the PHCAL register, the time delay in the Channel 2 signal path can change from -102.12 μs to +39.96 μs (CLKIN = 3.579545 MHz).
+The register is centered at 0Dh, so that writing 0Dh to the register produces 0 delay.
+By changing the PHCAL register, the time delay in the Channel 2 signal path can change from -102.12 μs to $+39.96 \mu s$ (CLKIN = 3.579545 MHz).
 One LSB is equivalent to 2.22 μs (CLKIN/8) time delay or advance.
-A line frequency of 60 Hz gives a phase resolution of 0.048° at the fundamental (i.e., $360^{\circ} \times 2.22 \ \mu\text{s} \times 60 \ \text{Hz}$).
-Figure 57 illustrates how the phase compensation is used to remove a 0.1° phase lead in Channel 1 due to the external transducer.
+A line frequency of 60 Hz gives a phase resolution of 0.048° at the fundamental (i.e., $360^{\circ} \times 2.22 \,\mu s \times 60 \,Hz$).
+Figure 49 illustrates how the phase compensation is used to remove a 0.1° phase lead in Channel 1 due to the external transducer.
 To cancel the lead (0.1°) in Channel 1, a phase lead must also be introduced into Channel 2.
-The resolution of the phase adjustment allows the introduction of a phase lead in increment of 0.048°.
-The phase lead is achieved by introducing a time advance into Channel 2.
-A time advance of 4.48 μ s is made by writing -2 (0x0B) to the time delay block, thus reducing the amount of time delay by 4.48 μs, or equivalently, a phase lead of approximately 0.1° at line frequency of 60 Hz.
-0x0B represents -2 because the register is centered with 0 at 0x0D.
+The resolution of the phase adjustment allows the introduction of a phase lead in increments of 0.048°.
+The phase lead is achieved by introducing a time advance in Channel 2.
+A time advance of 4.44 μs is made by writing -2 (0x0B) to the time delay block, thus reducing the amount of time delay by 4.44 μs, or equivalently, a phase lead of approximately 0.1° at line frequency of 60 Hz.
+0x0B represents -2 because the register is centered with 0 at 0Dh.